Team

 Luise von Pogrell

 Luise von Pogrell was a Research Associate at TMG – Think Tank for Sustainability in Berlin, Germany.
 She works on a variety of Ocean Governance topics and joined the Marine Regions Forum team in 2021.
 Additionally, she is involved in the Integrated Assessment of Atlantic Marine Ecosystems in Space and Time (iAtlantic) project.
-Before that, she worked at the Research Institute for Sustainability – RIFS (previously IASS) with a focus on deep seabed mining discussions at the International Seabed Authority.
+Before that, she worked at the Research Institute for Sustainability (RIFS) at GFZ (previously IASS) with a focus on deep seabed mining discussions at the International Seabed Authority.